Choisissez votre cadeau d'exception à partir des montants d'achat ci-dessous.

 1950 Born in Seville, Spain.

-1960 Settling with his parents in Onex, in the canton of Geneva.
+1960 Settled with his parents in Onex, in the canton of Geneva.

-1970 He joined Firmenich as a laboratory assistant in the chemistry department
+1970 He joined Firmenich as a laboratory technician in the chemistry department.

 1981 He created Must de Cartier, the first perfume that would mark his career.